EOEPCA/deployment-guide/docs/index.md

 </div>

+!!! note "Request for Support"
+    If you have a question or require some technical support, then please <a href="https://github.com/EOEPCA/community-support/issues/new?template=eoepca-support-request.yaml" target="_blank" rel="noopener noreferrer">Raise a Support Request</a> via <a href="https://github.com/EOEPCA/community-support/issues/new?template=eoepca-support-request.yaml" target="_blank" rel="noopener noreferrer">this form</a>.

 ## How Deployment Works

 Every Building Block is deployed the same way, via **Helm charts** configured through a small set of scripts - so once you've deployed one, the rest follow a familiar pattern: